UnderLogic/toml-serialization/Documentation~/src/attributes/toml-casing-attribute.md

 The `TomlCasingAttribute` can be used to override the case of the key in the TOML document.
 It can be applied on the entire class, struct, or an individual field.

-When applied to a class or struct, it will override the case of all keys in the TOML document.
+When applied to a class or struct, it will set the default case for all fields.
+It is **not** recursively applied to all child objects.

 When applied to a field, it will override the case of the key for that field only.